 Description of fisheries sampling programs or surveys conducted, scientific analyses and stock assessments undertaken, or other relevant research activities conducted.

+Information on tagging programs, including tag releases and overlap statistics by Management Area and by trip, where available.

 Information on other SIOFA-related research activities over the past year and future research plans.

 Example: